PostHog/posthog.com/contents/docs/hogql/expressions.md

 You can filter, modify, or aggregate accessed data with [supported ClickHouse functions](/docs/hogql/clickhouse-functions) like `dateDiff()` and `concat()` and [aggregations](/docs/hogql/aggregations) like `sumIf()` and `count()`.

-> **Tip:** If you're having trouble getting results from your expression, try debugging by using a different visualization (trends table often works best as it shows all values returned) or breaking down your expression into pieces and testing each one.
+Here are some of the most common and useful ones:

 ### Comparisons

 - `if`: Checks a condition, and if true (or non-zero), and then returns the result of an expression.
-- `multiIf`: Enables chaining multiple `if` statements together, each a condition and return expression.
+- `multiIf`: Enables chaining multiple `if` statements together, each with a condition and return expression.
 - `in`: Checks if an array or string contains a value.
 - `match`: Checks whether a string matches a regular expression pattern.
 - `like`: Checks if string matches pattern that contain string(s) and symbols `%` (arbitrary number of arbitrary characters), `_` (single arbitrary character), `\` (escaped literals).